quyet-pc/dimensional-data-model/README.md

       |Storage Space|May require more storage space|Can save storage space through normalization|Storage space can vary based on the structure of individual star schemas|
       |Flexibility|More rigid, but efficient for specific use cases|Offers flexibility with normalized dimensions|Flexible, accommodating diverse business requirements|

-   - In practical terms, companies utilize a range of business processes, with the Constellation Schema being a frequently employed tool for business intelligence.
-Below, I provide details about the Constellation Schema, but for simplicity, I refer to it as the Star Schema (Constellation Schema based on Star Schema)
+   - In practical terms, companies utilize a range of business processes, with the Galaxy Schema being a frequently employed tool for business intelligence.
+Below, I provide details about the Galaxy Schema, but for simplicity, I refer to it as the Star Schema (Galaxy Schema based on Star Schema)

 # 3. Components of Star Schema
    Initially, it is essential to comprehend the facts